g5ostXa/hyprarch2/README.md

 **What you need to consider:**

-For me, the installer works just fine both on my two laptops and inside a VM.\
+For me, the installer works just fine both on my two intel laptops and inside a VM.\
 But because there's still so much to fix;
 - The installation might fail on _some systems_.
 - For the time being, the installer will install all packages in [`src/packages/`](/src/packages/) by default.